Analysis Stages

 Examples of Stage 1 pipeline actions are bulk image processing, training of machine learning algorithms, and read alignment to a genome.

-The pipelines framework does not encode data analysis pipelines themselves, which are found in other code repositories called ‘tool suites’.
+The MDI pipelines framework does not encode data analysis pipelines themselves, which are found in other code repositories called ‘tool suites’.
 Instead, the framework encodes script utilities that:

 - allow YAML configuration files to be used to define a pipeline